Grade 9 through Grade 12

 Field experiences in secondary education involve urban and suburban placements and must include culturally diverse learners.
 Experiences take place in middle school and high school settings, and involve teacher candidates in individual, small group, and whole class instruction, observation, and participation in community based activities.
 A minimum of 100 hours of field experiences is required prior to student teaching.

-In order to qualify for Roosevelt University's recommendation for the grades 6 through 12 high school teaching certificate (Type 09), students must meet all general education course requirements developed jointly by College of Arts and Sciences, the College of Business, and the College of Education faculty.
+In order to qualify for Roosevelt University’s recommendation for the Illinois teaching license, students must meet all general education requirements developed jointly by the College of Arts and Sciences, the College of Business and the College of Education faculty.
 Please consult as soon as possible with an education advisor in the College of Education about these requirements.
-In general, they are the same as the general education requirements for other students in the College of Arts and Sciences and the College of Business; however, specific courses may be required in order to earn certification in the area of specialization (e.g., English, history, math, biology, chemistry, and business).
+In general, they are the same as the general education requirements for other students in the College of Arts and Sciences and the College of Business; however, specific courses may be required in order to earn an endorsement in the area of specialization (e.g., English, history, math, biology, chemistry and business).

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 Directions & Maps